With first exhibition game, NHL takes a major step in selling China on hockey

 On Thursday night, the Los Angeles Kings and Vancouver Canucks will face off in the city's Mercedes-Benz Arena, marking the league's first exhibition game in China.

-No one expects this to be a roaring success.
+No one expects this to be an instant roaring success.
 By late Wednesday night, an online ticket seller showed seats still easy to find in the arena's lower bowl, while a few upper-bowl sections were less than half sold.
 Wednesday's meet and greet next to the Shangri-La was the first non-practice event in China for the Canucks' Anders Nilsson and Bo Horvat.
 The Kings' Dustin Brown declared his inaugural journey to the Middle Kingdom, to that point, "pretty low-key."

 Building the game in China, it's clear, won't happen overnight.